I was born and raised in Manaus, a 2+ million people city in the heart of the Amazon rainforest.

 The Earth’s scenery inspires me for the same reason people travel all over the world to see stunning landscapes.
 Also, I am intrigued by the processes that interact to create, sustain, and modify these landscapes through time.

-I specialize in Tectonic Geomorphology and use cosmogenic isotopes (in-situ and meteoric) to build inventories (primarily Be-10, Al-26, C-14, and Ne-21) that serve as paleo and modern proxies of erosion rates as well as chronological constraints for dating landscape features from hundreds to millions of years.
-The foci of my research are the interactions between tectonic, climatic, and surface processes and their individual contributions to the evolution of landscapes and the mass balance involved with a focus on mountain ranges and lowlands.
+I specialize in Tectonic and Process Geomorphology and use cosmogenic isotopes (in-situ and meteoric) to build inventories (primarily Be-10, Al-26, C-14, and Ne-21) that serve as paleo and modern proxies of erosion rates as well as chronological constraints for dating landscape features from hundreds to millions of years.
+The foci of my research are the interactions between rock type and tectonic, climatic, and surface processes and their individual contributions to the evolution of landscapes and the mass balance involved with a focus on mountain ranges and lowlands.

 POSITIONS AND EDUCATION